In Marblehead, swastika discovered at the Tower School - Jewish Journal

 MARBLEHEAD — In Marblehead, where schools have been defaced with antisemitic graffiti and hate speech for years, yet another swastika was found on March 24 in a private school.

-The incident occurred at the Tower School, where two fourth-grade students discovered a swastika in a boys’ bathroom on Thursday morning.
+The incident occurred at the Tower School, where two fourth-grade students discovered a swastika in a boys’ bathroom last Thursday morning.

 “The representation of such a symbol of hate is never acceptable in the Tower community,” Tower Head of School Serena Wilkie Gifford said in a message to parents.
 “It is vital that we continue educating children and embracing diversity, equity, and inclusion of all people.
 Unfortunately, we know that ours is not the only school where such things occur.
 We must partner together in support of each other today and always.”